A decade of deals. Every framework stress-tested. Every shortcut earned.

 “I didn't get here by taking big swings and hoping.
 I got here by being the most conservative developer in the room — and building a system around that.”

-BBus (Finance & Accounting), Master of Project Management & Planning.
-Founded, scaled, and sold a Melbourne tour company in 18 months — the operating playbook that made it possible is the same discipline I run today.
-Then managed a $500M pipeline for a public company.
+Founded, scaled, and sold a Melbourne tour company in 18 months.
+Then managed a $500M institutional pipeline.
 Today, 17+ active developments across Adelaide with $132M+ in GRV.
-The Playbook is the system I built across boardrooms and building sites — and it stays current because my own capital depends on it.
+The Playbook stays current because my own capital depends on it.

 See Kaizen ProjectsInfill sites across Adelaide.
 Demolitions, subdivisions, new builds.
 Dirt under my nails.